 - Number and type of conversion (i.e., contact forms, landing pages, social media), which you can track through goals in Google Analytics and other sources

-- Content that “assisted” in driving the conversion (entrance pages, page visited before, ads, gated resources, or email campaigns)
+- Content that “assisted” in driving the conversion (entrance pages, previous page visits, ads, gated resources, or email campaigns)

-- Tracing the buyer journey and aligning it with content consumption
+- Sketch of the buyer’s journey and how it aligns with content consumption

-Using funnel visuals with the report will help your clients connect the dots.
-They can learn things about what content provides value to their audience and how they respond to it.
-This data can help inform content planning down the road for future campaigns.
+Using funnel visuals within this type of content marketing reporting will help your clients connect the dots.
+They will learn about what content provides value to their audience and how they respond to it.
+This data can inform content planning for future campaigns.

 Organic ranking is critical in content marketing since most buyers start with a Google search.
 SEO is competitive, always changing, and a long-term strategy.
 It’s a foundational element to traffic, conversions, and engagement.